electricimp/PN532/README.md

 reader.getFirmwareVersion(firmwareVersionCallback);
 ```

-## getNearbyTags(*tagType, initiatorData, callback*)
+## pollNearbyTags(*tagType, pollAttempts, pollPeriod, callback*)

-Searches for nearby NFC tags of type *tagType* and passes scan results to the *callback*.
+Repeatedly searches for nearby NFC tags of type *tagType* and passes scan results to the *callback* upon completion.

 *tagType* is an integer representing the baud rate and initialization protocol used during the scan.
 It must be taken from the following static class members:

 - `PN532.TAG_TYPE_106_A`: 106 kbps ISO/IEC14443 Type A
-- `PN532.TAG_TYPE_212_FELICIA`: 212 kbps FeliCa polling
+- `PN532.TAG_TYPE_212`: Generic 212 kbps
-- `PN532.TAG_TYPE_424_FELICIA`: 424 kbps FeliCa polling
+- `PN532.TAG_TYPE_424`: Generic 424 kbps
 - `PN532.TAG_TYPE_106_B`: 106 kbps ISO/IEC14443-3B
 - `PN532.TAG_TYPE_106_JEWEL`: 106 kbps Innovision Jewel

-*initiatorData* is a blob containing the initialization data specific to the selected protocol.
-For a detailed description of the format of this argument, see the PN532 datasheet.
+Any of the above members can also be combined with the flag `PN532.TAG_FLAG_MIFARE_FELICA` where appropriate to specify that only cards with MIFARE or FeliCa support should be polled.

+*pollAttempts* is an integer representing how many times the PN532 should search for the specified card type.
+Any value between 0x01 and 0xFE will initiate the corresponding number of polls.
+The value 0xFF will poll forever until a card is found.

+*pollPeriod* is an integer controlling the time in between poll attempts.
+It indicates units of 150 ms.

 *callback* is a function with the following arguments:

 - *error*: A string that is null on success.
 - *numTagsFounds*: The number of tags found during the scan (currently either 1 or 0)
 - *tagData*: A table that is non-null only when *numTagsFound* is 1 and contains the following fields:
+ - *type*: The type of tag found.
+This corresponds to the tag type specified above except when the `TAG_FLAG_MIFARE_FELICA` flag has not been used, when it will be added if MIFARE or FeliCa support has been detected.
  - *SENS_RES*: A 2-byte blob representing the SENS_RES/ATQA field of the tag
  - *SEL_RES*: 1 byte representing the SEL_RES/SAK field of the tag
  - *NFCID*: A blob representing the semi-unique UID of the tag (usually either 4 or 7 bytes)